 - 17.1 Principles Governing Media and Entertainment on School Property.
 Media and entertainment used on school property including movies, music, the internet, and other forms of mass media and entertainment must be approved by administration. - 17.2 Pre-Approval of Movies.
 The administration will pre-approve any movies shown at school-related functions. - 17.3 Video Games.
 Video games are not permitted on school property. - 17.4 Educational Software.
 Educational software may be used only under the direction of faculty or administration that are supervising the computer where the software is used. - 17.5 Personal Property.
 Personal video and music devices are not permitted on school property. - 17.6 Principles Governing Media and Entertainment at School-Related Functions.
 All principles and policies concerning media and entertainment apply for school-related functions, even if they are held off campus, unless otherwise directed by faculty or administration.
-Thus, for example, video games, portable video players, and personal music players are not permitted during off-campus school-related activities, such as field trips.
+Thus, for example, video games, videos, and cell phones are not permitted during off-campus school-related activities, such as field trips. - 17.7 Personal Cell Phones and Other Devices.
+AHA is a NO CELL PHONE Campus.
+Cell phones are to remain off and in the scholar's backpack at all times while on campus.
+Any cell phone outside of the backpack will be confiscated by a staff member and only returned to the parent or guardian.
+Two violations will result in a conference between scholar, parent and Administration.
+Smart Watches will be removed during tests, quizzes and other times deemed necessary by the teacher.
+Any distraction cause by the watch will result in the item being confiscated and only returned to a parent or guardian. - 17.8 Personal Computers.
+Scholar computers will only be used when approved by the teacher.
+The teacher will provide WiFi passwords to the scholar when necessary.